Media bias in the United States: History

 A 1956 American National Election Study found that 66% of Americans thought newspapers were fair, including 78% of Republicans and 64% of Democrats.
 A 1964 poll by the Roper Organization asked a similar question about network news, and 71% thought network news was fair.
 A 1972 poll found that 72% of Americans trusted CBS Evening News anchor Walter Cronkite.
 According to Jonathan M. Ladd's Why Americans Hate the Media and How it Matters, "institutional journalists were [once] powerful guardians of the republic, maintaining high standards of political discourse."

 During the American civil rights movement, conservative newspapers strongly slanted their news about civil rights, blaming the unrest among Southern Blacks on communists.
 In some cases, Southern television stations refused to air programs such as I Spy and Star Trek because of their racially mixed casts.
 Newspapers supporting civil rights, labor unions, and aspects of liberal social reform were often accused by conservative newspapers of communist bias.
 In November 1969, Vice President Spiro Agnew made a landmark speech denouncing what he saw as media bias against the Vietnam War.
 He called those opposed to the war the "nattering nabobs of negativism"."

 Starting in the 21st century, social media became a major source of bias, since anyone could post anything without regard to its accuracy.
 Social media has, on the one hand, allowed all views to be heard, but on the other hand has provided a platform for the most extreme bias.
-In 2010, President Barack Obama expressed his fear that Fox News's conservative-biased "'opiniated' reporting is 'ultimately destructive for the long-term growth of the United States.
+In 2010, President Barack Obama expressed his fear that Fox News's conservative-biased "'opinionated' reporting is 'ultimately destructive for the long-term growth of the United States.
 In 2014, the Pew Research Center found that the audience of news was polarized along political alignments.
 In 2015, after the launch of Donald Trump 2016 presidential campaign, the media began to critique Trump's statements by using the term "fake news".
 In late 2015, Donald Trump began addressing his concern with the fairness of the media by co-opting the phrase, claiming that much of the information relayed in the media was "fake news".